MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-certificates.md

 1. If this certificate is measurable, enable the **Has Value** field and enter the **Value**.

 > [!NOTE]
 > You can also create a new sustainabilty directly from the vendor or item card.
-In this case, the **Type** field will be automatically prepopulated as an Item or Vendor based on the page from where certificate has been created.
+In this case, the **Type** field is automatically prepopulated as an Item or Vendor based on the page from where certificate has been created.

-### Sustainability certificate for vendors
+### Add the sustainability certificate for vendors

 To add the sustainability certificate to the vendor follow the next steps: